-Hands on Kirkwood brings together people of various races, beliefs, cultures, and perspectives in order to serve our community together.
-Many are driven by their faith, giving selflessly as a reflection their devotion.
-Others serve because of moral tenants or simply because they believe it is the right thing to do.
+Hands on Kirkwood brings together people in order to serve our community together.
+Many are driven by their faith and desire to help others.
 No matter the reason, as we serve together HOK hopes to cultivate a spirit of community cooperation and unity.

 Hands on Kirkwood (HOK) began as a local mission initiative of Kirkwood Baptist Church (KBC) in 2007.
-KBC modeled this ministry after the successful Operation Inasmuch program which equips churches and their members to move outside the safe walls of their sanctuaries and into the community to serve their neighbors, much as Jesus did.
+KBC wanted to move outside the safe walls of their sanctuaries and into the community to serve their neighbors, much as Jesus did.
 KBC began with the question, “In our community, when people say Kirkwood Baptist Church, what comes to mind.”
-Whatever the answers, we knew there was more we could do and more we were called to do in order for us to truly be the presence of Christ in Kirkwood; more we were called to do in order to be an active, integral, and sincere force our community for love, grace, and justice.
+Whatever the answers, we knew there was more we could do and more we were called to do.

-Operation Inasmuch is an inclusive model of ministry that prioritizes finding projects for ALL church members, no matter their age, skill, or interests.
-KBC began with a goal of 150 volunteers in 2007 and were amazed when 250 KBCers gathered in the sanctuary on October 13th, 2007 for our HOK opening rally.
-In 2008, we topped 350 volunteers and, to date, over 1000 individuals have volunteered through HOK providing over 4,000 hours of community service.
+KBC began with a goal of 150 volunteers in 2007 and were amazed when 250 KBCers gathered in the sanctuary in October 2007 for our HOK opening rally.
+Since that time, KBC has been joined by Harrison Avenue Missionary Baptist Church, St Louis Community College at Meramec, Grace Episcopal Church, Kirkwood United Methodist Church, Concordia Lutheran Church, the City of Kirkwood, Kirkwood Police Department, Kirkwood Rotary, Kirkwood City Library, Geyer Road Baptist Church, Greentree Community Church, and by many other churches, organizations, institutions, individuals, elected officials and people from all walks.
 Although projects have changed, adapted, been added and dropped, the heart of the mission has always remained the same: to engage ALL in a one-day mission blitz of our community, to equip ALL to follow the command to love our neighbors as ourselves, and to inspire ALL to make serving others more than a one-day event but instead a daily occurrence.